argoproj-labs/argo-client-gen/README.md

 ## Officially-supported client libraries

-The following Kubernetes API client libraries are provided and maintained by their authors, not the Argo team.
+The following client libraries are officially maintained by the Argo team.

 | Language | Client Library | Examples/Docs |
 |----------|----------------|---------------|